saipavan10-git/COVID-19-Vaccination-Portal/Sprint 2/sprint2.md

 * Vaccine list page is created
 * User Info and real time statistics are included in landing page
 * Cypress Test is done over different functionalities
+* Login and Singup functionality implemented

 **Back-End**
 * Added additional data in the database
 * Created a database for user login info
-* Used API's to send data from front end to databse and vice versa
+* Desgined REST API's to send data from front end to databse and vice versa
-* Booking records are stored in database and data updation is done dynamically
+* Booking records are stored in database and data updation is done dynamically, data is persisted and fetched from SQLite tables related to the module.
 * Unit tests were done to check the functioning